Install an AppExchange Solution

 - Verify that Enable Lightning runtime for flows is selected.
 If it isn’t, select it and click Save.

-Now, create a flow that uses the Service Agent Script for Lightning Flow component to display a script from within the flow.
+Now, create a flow that uses the Service Agent Script for Salesforce Flow component to display a script from within the flow.

 - In your playground, click and select Setup.